 A consultation/liaison service offers consultation to other departments within Parkland and across the Medical School.
 There are conferences and discussions regarding patients with various physical symptoms or disabilities for which psychological and neuropsychological evaluations are requested, or in which the participation of a mental health professional is desirable.

 Parkland Memorial Hospital Psychiatric Emergency Room

 The Neuropsychology Service provides neuropsychological evaluations to adult in- and outpatients with a variety of known or suspected brain disorders.
 Common referrals include Alzheimer's disease, epilepsy, multiple sclerosis, Parkinson's disease, intracranial neoplasms, aneurysm, and traumatic brain injury.
-Referral sources include psychiatric, neurological, and neurosurgery clinics as well as other departments (e.g., Rehabilitation Medicine, Rheumatology) throughout the Medical Center and outside physicians and attorneys.
+Referral sources include psychiatric, neurological, neurosurgery clinics, other departments throughout the Medical Center (e.g., Rehabilitation Medicine, Rheumatology), outside physicians, and attorneys.

-The approach to neuropsychological assessment reflects a blend of qualitative (process) and quantitative strategies, using a variety of standard instruments.
+The approach to neuropsychological assessment blends qualitative (process) and quantitative strategies, using a variety of standard instruments.
 Evaluations are tailored to specific populations, referral questions, and individual needs.
-Students are involved in interviewing, assessment, feedback, and report preparation.
-Opportunities for participation in various neurology, neurosurgery and neuropsychology case conferences, and other training experiences, are available.
+Students are involved in interviews, assessment, feedback, and report preparation.
+Opportunities are available for participation in various neurology, neurosurgery, and neuropsychology case conferences, and other training experiences.
 Trainees also interact with Fellows in the Postdoctoral Training Program in Clinical Neuropsychology.